What is Radio Frequency?

 High Frequency (HF)

 High frequency signals ranges between 3 MHz and 30 Mhz.
 This frequency band is also known as short wave.
 It also gets reflected by earth’s ionosphere and it is one of the suitable band for long distance communication.
-High frequency band is mostly used by aviation industry, government systems, amateur radio operators and weather broadcasting stations.
+High frequency band is mostly used by aviation industry, near field communication (NFC), government systems, amateur radio operators and weather broadcasting stations.

 Very High Frequency (VHF)